daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 Many people have written packages that enhance Shiny in some way or add extra functionality.
 Here is a list of several popular packages that people often use together with Shiny:

+- [shinyjs](https://github.com/daattali/shinyjs): Easily improve the user interaction and user experience in your Shiny apps in seconds
 - [shinythemes](http://rstudio.github.io/shinythemes/): Easily alter the appearance of your app
-- [shinyjs](https://github.com/daattali/shinyjs): Enhance user experience in Shiny apps using JavaScript functions without knowing JavaScript
 - [leaflet](http://rstudio.github.io/leaflet/): Add interactive maps to your apps
 - [ggvis](http://ggvis.rstudio.com/): Similar to ggplot2, but the plots are focused on being web-based and are more interactive
 - [shinydashboard](https://rstudio.github.io/shinydashboard/): Gives you tools to create visual “dashboards”